Taking out a loan in Germany for a foreigner might sound a bit scary.

 Loans taken on credit cards are usually due within a month.
 Some providers offer you debiting after 90 days.
 They will charge your checking account after that timeframe.

-Dispo credits: Another easy way to take out a loan in Germany
+Dispo credits: Another easy way to take out a loan

 Banks usually offer dispo credits to account owners who have a regular income.